Application to the LLB Global Law program

 If you already have a Bachelor's or Master's degree from an academic institution of higher education, you may be eligible for the fast track, starting in year 2.

-- In principle, the field of study does not matter: if you have a background from a field other than law, the most valuable combination arises.
-For example, students with a background in economics, business, sociology, political science, psychology, languages, history, liberal arts and sciences, or biology are eligible.
+- In principle, the field of study does not matter: Having an educational background other than law can enrich your legal studies.
+This is why students with a background in economics, business, sociology, political science, psychology, languages, history, liberal arts and sciences, or biology are eligible.

 - In the case of a non-Dutch diploma, a diploma expert from Tilburg University determines whether the diploma gives admission to the fast track.

 - Do you doubt whether your specific background gives admission?
-We welcome you to apply.
-We will process your application, and within a few weeks we can let you know if you are eligible for the fast track, or if you have to start as a regular student.
+We encourage you to apply.
+We will process your application and let you know within a few weeks whether you are eligible for the fast track, or if you have to start as a regular student.

 2. English language requirements